ayl-duke-dev-28/trader-bot/README.md

 # trader-bot

-Free-tier Alpaca trading bot for paper/live Alpaca accounts.
+Long-only Alpaca trading bot with paper/live execution, scheduled intraday checks, persistent risk controls, and live-path historical backtesting.

-Current configured strategy:
+The repository is paper-first: `config.yaml` currently uses `mode: paper` and `dry_run: false`.
+Live mode requires separate live Alpaca credentials and a typed `YES` confirmation at startup.

+## Effective strategy

+The configured signal path is:

-- **Hedge-fund ensemble** — enabled; multi-analyst scoring path.
+- **Hedge-fund ensemble** — enabled and therefore authoritative.
+It combines trend, mean-reversion, momentum, volatility-regime, statistical, and ML votes.
-- **Classical quant signals** — enabled; momentum, mean-reversion, MA-cross, RSI, and MACD.
-- **ML direction prediction** — enabled; XGBoost model at `models/xgb_direction.joblib`.
+- **ML direction prediction** — enabled inside the ensemble.
+The configured XGBoost model at `models/xgb_direction.joblib` predicts the direction five trading sessions ahead and returns a neutral vote when its up-probability is between `0.45` and `0.55`.
 - **Benchmark-aware risk layer** — enabled; keeps a `QQQ` core sleeve in risk-on regimes and requires individual names to beat `QQQ`.
-- **Momentum breakout** — present in code but disabled in `config.yaml`.
+- **Momentum breakout** — implemented but disabled.
+Enabling it replaces the ensemble output with the breakout ranking.
-- **Politician trade tracker** — present in code but disabled in `config.yaml`.

-Built **paper-first, live-ready**: `mode: paper` is the current default, while live trading requires live Alpaca keys, `mode: live`, and a typed `YES` confirmation before orders are submitted.
+- **Classical weighted blend** — configured but bypassed while the hedge-fund ensemble is enabled.
+It becomes the fallback signal path if the ensemble is disabled.
+- **Politician disclosures** — implemented but disabled.
+Their configured weight is only used by the fallback weighted blend.

 ## Current State

 - Mode: `paper`
+- Dry run: disabled
 - Universe: `src/data/tech_universe.txt`, capped at `250` symbols
+- Execution: whole-share buys; fractional shares disabled
 - Position sizing: max `5%` per position, max `80%` gross exposure, max `20`
   positions
 - Signal thresholds: enter at `0.55` or higher; exit when the score reaches